DeWalt FlexVolt 60V Max Circular Saw Review

 Tracking

 Tracking isn’t usually an issue for most cordless circular saws unless you have a bent arbor.
-Where you can run into occasional issues is if the handle design encourages you push right or left slightly.
+You can run into occasional issues if the handle design encourages you to push right or left slightly as you cut.

-We didn’t have an issue with that all using the DeWalt DCS578.
-In fact, the large front handle design, angle, and distance away from the rear handle was our favorite of all the saws we tested.
+No one on our team had that issue at all when using the DeWalt DCS578.
+In fact, the large front handle design—the angle and its distance from the rear handle—was my favorite of all the saws I tested.

 Additional Features